MicrosoftDocs/visualstudio-docs/docs/ide/go-to-and-peek-definition.md

 ## Viewing decompiled source definitions

-New in Visual Studio 2017 version 15.6, you can set an option to see decompiled source code when you choose **Go To Definition** or **Peek Definition** on a type or member.
+New in Visual Studio 2017 version 15.6 preview 2, you can set an option to see decompiled source code when you choose **Go To Definition** or **Peek Definition** on a type or member.
 Visual Studio reconstructs method bodies using ILSpy decompilation to show the definition.
 To turn on this feature, choose **Tools** > **Options** from the menu bar.
 Then, expand **Text Editor** and select **Enable navigation to decompiled sources**.

 ![Viewing a decompiled definition](media/go-to-definition-decompiled-sources.png)